Credit Card Acceptance Overview

 Will Accepting Credit Card Payments benefit my department?

 - Potential revenue.
 What is the cost of the hardware or online application costs?
 What are the opportunities for increasing sales if a department expands to accepting credit cards?
 Will the sales and time and effort justify the revenue opportunity.

 - Frequency of Sales.
 How may transactions will be performed in a month?
 How many transactions will be done in a year?
 Is this a seasonal need?
 A one-time need?
 Or an ongoing payment solution need?

 - Payment Collection Methods.
 When reviewing and considering which payment collection method to adopt, consider what payment collection method best suit the business need(s) and the needs of the customer.
 Will your customer be paying in-person or online?
 The "Credit Card Accepting Options" section of this site outlines the various options available.

 - Technical Support.
 Depending on the method of credit card acceptance, departments will need varying degrees of technical support from their IT staff.
 Merchants may also need technical support to complete the required annual PCI compliance attestation.

 - Department Staffing Levels.
-Accepting Payment Cards increase your responsibility in protecting your customer's information, adds business expenditures, and increase your daily office procedures for administering of the account, monitoring sales and reconciling deposits.
+Accepting Payment Cards increases your responsibility in protecting your customer's information, adds business expenditures, and increases your daily office procedures in regards to administering of the account, monitoring sales and reconciling deposits.
 Departments must consider availability of staff for these functions.